— THE CORE OF RETAIL

 A possible answer: a place where an assortment of select product categories is arranged in space so that it provides value for many customers.

 Next question: Why do we set such simple almost stupid questions?

 Because physical retail – especially as experienced in store chains – is such a complex discipline that we need simple frames that help us grasp its core.
 By this, we can easier understand the basic mechanics and channel our efforts to the right places without losing organizational and personal energy all over the place.

-Now, back to the store where we have products and product categories organized in retail space.
+Now, back to the store where we have products and product categories organized in the retail space.
 Here, in front of shelves, the customers make buying decisions.
 They either buy product X or not.
 It’s a crucial touchpoint, the moment of truth for all the included – retailers, vendors, and shoppers.

 According to widely quoted POPAI in-store research up to 82% shopping decisions in grocery & convenience stores are made at that precise moment.
 The remaining 18% are made before entering the store but that doesn’t mean the assortments and layouts at retailers’ stores don’t have an impact on future buyers’ behaviour!

 Just one more punch.
 A few years ago, I’ve encountered another strongly validated research prepared for convenience stores (gas stations).
 As here in Central Europe these are usually around 100 square metres big, all the products are within reach of a shopper.
 Still, when a really top top top brand was located out of the most frequently visited shopping path, the sales of that top top top brand fell sharply.
 In other words: more than 1/2 of buying decision for the top top top brand is triggered only by direct encounter with the product.
-It doesn’t really matter if the same product is available few metres away.
+It doesn’t really matter if the same product is available a few metres away.